Category: MA Online Journalism

 Since last semester I’ve been thinking about designing a game called Spaghetti Junctions.

-Following a few experiments in other areas, including trying to wrangle with Ruby On Rails, I’ve finally bitten the bullet and attempted to get a prototype running on WordPress.
+Following a few experiments in other areas, including trying to wrangle with Ruby On Rails, I’ve finally bitten the bullet and attempted to get a prototype running on Wordpress.

 I’ve adapted the platform for my needs, without much technical knowledge.
-Credit for using WordPress must be given to Jon Bounds who suggested the idea.
+Credit for using Wordpress must be given to Jon Bounds who suggested the idea.
 I had been concerned that I might be giving away too much by letting people ‘behind the scenes’ but I didn’t realise how much control I could have over what I can display and what options are available to users.

 I’ve installed various plugins which have allowed me to enhance the experience.
 Firstly I’ve put Ultimate Google Analytics in place so that the back end doesn’t get bogged down in the built in stats.
 Secondly, I’ve installed a Countdown Timer so that I can create round times and therefore maintain interest through levelling (for the purposes of this test period this isn’t set).
 And I’ve installed WP-Tables Reloaded to create a scoreboard.